gruntwork-io/docs/README.md

 - Google Analytics
 - A dynamic sidebar with the ToC of the current page

+## Deploy

+To deploy a new version of the site, simply run:

+1. `yarn run build`
+2. `houston-cli exec websites -- yarn run deploy`

 ### The Generation Workflow

 Generating documentation is a multi-step process made up of the following stages: